agntcy/acp-spec/docs/README.md

 1. The server returns the final result of the run.

 >
-> Note that the format of the input and the configuration are not specified by ACP, but they are defined in the agent manifest.
+> Note that the format of the input and the configuration are not specified by ACP, but they are defined in the agent descriptor.
 >

 #### Start a Run of an Agent and block until completion